blinry/blinry.org/content/split-packing/index.md

 <%= titlepage("split-packing", "Thesis") %> <%= titlepage("split-packing-presentation", "Presentation") %>

-For the presentation I created a nonverbal description of the central algorithm in the style of IKEA assembly instructions:
+For the presentation I created a nonverbal description of the central algorithm in the style of IKEA assembly instructions. **I'd love to see more algorithms presented like this, if you'd like to try for yourself, you can use [my SVG](split-paeck.svg) as a starting point!**

 [![SPLIT-PÄCK](split-paeck.png)](split-paeck.png)